Artificial Intelligence Glossary

 Behavioral Clustering

-AI-driven segmentation that groups customers based on observed actions and interaction patterns rather than demographic data.
+AI-driven segmentation that groups customers based on observed actions and interaction patterns to predict future behaviors and personalize experiences.

 Benchmark

-Standardized tests used to evaluate and compare AI model performance.
+Standardized tests used to evaluate and compare AI model performance across tasks, enabling researchers to track progress and identify strengths.

 C